 This Constitution shall come into effect on December 1, 1956.
 This Constitution shall come into effect as of April 1, 1963.
 This Constitution shall come into effect on June 1, 1971.
 This Constitution shall come into effect on June 1, 1974.
+This Constitution shall come into effect on May 20, 1977.
 This Constitution shall come into effect on April 1, 1978.
 This Constitution shall come into effect as of April 1, 1986.
+This Constitution shall come into effect on May 22, 1942.

-Aoba Kogyo-kai (Tohoku University Engineering Alumni Association)

-Membership Fee Rules for Regular Members and Student Members
+Aoba Kogyo-kai (Tohoku University Engineering Alumni Association) Membership Fee Rules for Regular Members and Student Members

-Article 1 This constitution shall be established in accordance with Article 25 of the Aoba Kogyo-kai.
+Article1 This constitution shall be established in accordance with Article 25 of the Aoba Kogyo-kai.